2022 Oregon Ballot Measure 112: Support and critiques

 There was no formal campaign against Measure 112.
 However, the Oregon State Sheriffs' Association (OSSA) opposed it, with executive director Jason Myers stating in the voter's pamphlet that "it creates unintended consequences for Oregon jails that [would] result in the elimination of all reformative programs and increased costs to local jail operations."

 Many who opposed the bill explicitly stated that they do not support slavery, and that their opposition to the measure was based on other concerns.
 Sandy Chung, executive director of the Oregon ACLU, said that no one in Oregon supports slavery–including those who opposed the measure.

 Some critics claimed that the bill's language was too vague or ambiguous.
 Some, including Jason Myers of the OSSA, noted that "involuntary servitude" was not defined, and that as a consequence, any form of work that takes place in the context of incarceration without being directly ordered by a judge, probation officer, or parole officer may be considered involuntary servitude under the amended constitution.
 This, Myers claimed, would "very likely" mean that county jails would be barred from running existing work and community service programs, and as a result inmates would lose access to benefits (such as reduced sentences) of participating in those programs.
-State representative Bill Hansell criticized the wording along the same lines, agreeing that the language of slavery should be removed but that changes to “the phrase on servitude and how that would affect law enforcement and corrections” went too far.
+State Senator Bill Hansell criticized the wording along the same lines, agreeing that the language of slavery should be removed but that changes to “the phrase on servitude and how that would affect law enforcement and corrections” went too far.

 Critics also noted that if fewer prisoners worked, jails and prisons may have to find other sources of revenue, since products and services provided by inmates are often a major source of funding for these facilities, and sourcing labor outside the incarcerated population would increase the cost of production.
 (Note: Penal labor in the United States tends to be much cheaper than employing workers from outside of jails and prisons because incarcerated workers are paid at rates far below minimum wage.)
 Another aspect that received criticism was the scope; some, such as Rob Persson of the ODC (Note: The ODC is a government agency and therefore cannot officially support or oppose bills.) and Umatilla County Community Corrections Director Dale Primmer voiced concerns that the changes may not apply to county jails, or to people who are incarcerated while awaiting trial.

 Impact

 As of June 2025, Oregon prisons and jails still offer work, community service, education, and other related programs, and there have been no program closures linked to Measure 112.

 Measure 112 did not affect the part of the Constitution of Oregon that requires that prisoners spend 40 hours per week in work or training programs.
-As of June 2025, this requirement–which was added with 1994 Oregon Ballot Measure 17–remains in the text.
+This requirement, which was added with 1994 Oregon Ballot Measure 17, remains in the text as of April 2026.